-L.A. is more like a spread-out Venice – canals criss-crossing and wandering around the flatness, gondolas in rush hour gridlock.
+L.A. is more like a spread-out Venice—canals criss-crossing and wandering around the flatness, gondolas in rush hour gridlock.
 Life tends to run downhill there, and who's to say when anything will happen.
 It's all about a strange kind of dis-connection – a sunny, ungrounded alternative reality.
-The only things easily understood are the things that are visible on the surface, it's just that sometimes, life makes you look underneath.
+The only things easily understood are those that are readily visible on the surface, it's just that sometimes life makes you look underneath.
 This was going to be a day like that.

-I'd gotten a rare call from Playboy Enterprises to do an illustration for the Playboy Jazz Festival, so I rolled over the Cahuenga Pass and on down to their old building in West Hollywood, where at one time, I hear, Hugh Hefner actually lived up in the penthouse, over-looking the glory days of "The Sunset Strip."
+I'd gotten a call from Playboy Enterprises to do an illustration for the Playboy Jazz Festival, so I rolled over the Cahuenga Pass and on down to their old building in West Hollywood where at one time, I hear, Hugh Hefner actually lived up in the penthouse over-looking the glory days of "The Sunset Strip."

 He looked at me furtively, then instantly back away with the pain of recognition, and then stepped right up to the elevator door and stood just inches from it, looking straight ahead, glancing sideways si-multaneously avoiding me and keeping track of me.
 Without speaking, he very clearly said: "Don't speak."

 He had the classic look of a screen actor – a short guy with a big face, big features, and he appeared, upon observation, to be a nice enough guy if he'd given it a chance, but it didn't seem like he would, or could.
 It was as though he were afraid.
 Afraid of what, I don't know.
 Me?
 I certainly was no threat, smiling there like a stand-in.
 Maybe he saw me notice his platform shoes, which I'm very sorry to say I did.